aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/java-jpeg-image-processing/add-thumbnail-to-jfif-segment-java/_index.md

     // Dispose of resources
 }
 ```

 ## Step 4: Save the Modified Image
-Finally, save the modified PSD image:
+Persist the changes back to disk:

 ```java
 image.save(dataDir + "output.psd");
 ```

 ## Conclusion
-In conclusion, this tutorial has walked you through the process of adding a thumbnail to the JFIF segment of a PSD image using Aspose.PSD for Java.
-By following these steps, you can enhance your Java applications with powerful image processing capabilities offered by Aspose.PSD.
+By following these steps you’ve learned how to use **aspose psd java** to embed a thumbnail into the JFIF segment of a PSD file.
+This capability enhances your **java image processing** workflows, allowing you to generate richer preview data for downstream applications.

 ## FAQ's
 ### What is Aspose.PSD for Java?
 Aspose.PSD for Java is a library that allows Java developers to manipulate PSD files programmatically.

 ### Where can I find more documentation for Aspose.PSD for Java?
 Detailed documentation can be found on the [Aspose.PSD for Java documentation page](https://reference.aspose.com/psd/java/).

 ### Is Aspose.PSD for Java suitable for commercial use?
 Yes, Aspose.PSD for Java can be used commercially.
 You can purchase a license from [Aspose.PSD's purchase page](https://purchase.aspose.com/buy).

 ### Can I try Aspose.PSD for Java before purchasing?
 Yes, you can download a free trial from [Aspose.PSD's trial download page](https://releases.aspose.com/).

 ### How can I get support for Aspose.PSD for Java?
 For support, visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34).